Tom-Mendy/Logseq/pages/JSON.md

   }
   ```
 - ### **Applications**
-- **Web APIs**: JSON is extensively used in #RESTful-APIs to transmit data between a server and a client.
+- **Web APIs**: JSON is extensively used in #RESTful APIs to transmit data between a server and a client.
 - **Configuration Files**: Applications often use JSON for configuration due to its simplicity.
 - **Serialization**: Many programming languages use JSON for serializing objects into strings and deserializing objects from strings.
 - **Data Storage**: Lightweight databases and storage engines (e.g., #MongoDB) use JSON or similar formats for storing data.